 Work the minimum time required for completion of the internship.
 Students must complete a minimum of 360 hours of internship.
 These hours may be completed over any time period and don’t need to be continuous.

 Register for HORT 410.
 By completing 360 hours, you are eligible for 12 credits of HORT 410.
 You are permitted, however, to enroll in only 6 credits of HORT 410, to minimize your costs.
 Enrollment in a minimum of 6 credits of HORT 410 is required for completion of your degree.
 Enrollment in the HORT 410 credits does not need to be done during the time of the internship – HORT 410 credits may be taken before or after your internship is performed and may be distributed across multiple terms.
-The Advisor will assist you in scheduling your internship credits.
+The Academic Advisor will assist you in scheduling your internship credits.

 Receive your grade.
 If you register for HORT 410 before you actually do your internship, you will receive an incomplete grade which will be removed as soon as your final internship grade is determined.

 How is the Internship Graded?